DQiaole/DQiaole.github.io/_pages/about.md

 <p class="intro-text">
 I am currently a fourth-year Ph.D. student under the supervision of Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>.
 My research interests focus on the perception and anticipation of motion, especially optical flow estimation and future prediction.
 Besides, I am also interested in image generation, e.g., image inpainting/editing.
-Currently, I am also working on multimodal large language models.
+Currently, I am working on post-training of (multimodal) large language models.
 </p>

 <style>